just-mika/CSOPESY-OS-Emulator/README.txt

 - Filipino, Eunice
 - Wee, Justine

+Entry Class File:
+The main function is located in `main.cpp`.

 Running the Program
 1. Open the solution file (`.slnx`) in Visual Studio.
 2. Set the build configuration to Debug or Release.